-PwC’s latest AI Predictions report included a fascinating survey result: across all sectors of the economy, 20 percent of executives at companies with AI initiatives are planning to deploy AI enterprise-wide in 2019.
+PwC’s 2020 AI Predictions report included a fascinating survey result: across all sectors of the economy, 20 percent of executives at companies with AI initiatives are planning to deploy AI enterprise-wide in 2019.

 Sound improbable?
 It shouldn’t.
 First, remember that this survey was only of companies that already have AI initiatives.
 It excluded the vast majority of companies which, regrettably, haven’t even started with AI yet.
 Next, consider just how much value AI is adding right now.

 Here are some of the examples I’ve seen from capital project owners, financers, builders, or all three:

 Many companies working with capital projects have what AI needs most: a treasure trove of historical data.
 It’s historical data that make AI so powerful, by teaching it how to interpret new data.

 Every capital project is unique, but one of the things that sets AI apart from older automation tools is that it can draw insights from complex, irregular data.
 So for capital projects, AI can find the significant patterns in historical examples, even if they’re not identical, then apply them to a new project to generate time- and money-saving forecasts and analysis.